AdobeDocs/experience-manager-65.en/help/forms/using/use-metadata-in-email-notifications.md

 ---
 title: Use metadata in an email notification
-seo-title: Use metadata in an email notification
 description: Use metadata to populate information in a forms workflow email notification
-seo-description: Use metadata to populate information in a forms workflow email notification
-uuid: 9075b64e-1934-44d5-8b16-aa6e95e93da9
 topic-tags: publish
-discoiquuid: d48b5137-c866-43cd-925b-7a6a8eac8c0b
 docset: aem65
 exl-id: 18cfc4be-676d-4f08-afc1-4f11bb48dab6
 ---